parvathyrw/parvathyrw.github.io/content/_index.md

 +++
-title = "Parvathy"
+title = "Parvathy R Warrier"
 +++

 ## Welcome

 I am a researcher and academic writer passionate about exploring complex ideas and sharing knowledge through published work.
-My research focuses on [your research area], and I am dedicated to contributing meaningful insights to the academic community.
+My research focuses on **Shalakyatantra**, and I am dedicated to contributing meaningful insights to the academic community.

 ### About My Work